 Fay frowned at him, and then took a deep breath.
 “All right,” she said.
 “One more time, then.
 What will it be this time?”

 Jesse caught only a glimpse of the rabbit’s white tail as it zoomed under the dresser when he walked into his bedroom at a little before noon.

 The bird was standing in front of the mirror on his dresser, both wings over its eyes.

 The squirrel had somehow opened the bottle of Southern Comfort Jesse had sitting on top of his bookcase, and lay next to a mostly-empty glass in an alcoholic stupor.
 It was still shivering.

-This is awesome, he thought.
+This was awesome.
 No fear.
 No anxiety.
 No shyness.
-What couldn’t I do?
-Then he thought; There are other parts of me I could sure do without.
-Wouldn’t it be nice not to be angry at my parents any more for all of the head trips they put on me when I was a kid?
-Wouldn’t it be great not to feel sad any more about my grandma dying last year?
-Wouldn’t it be easier if I didn’t feel jealous of Dale for being better-looking than I am?
+What couldn’t he do?
+Of course, there were other parts of him he could sure do without.
+Wouldn’t it be nice not to be angry at his parents any more for all of the head trips they put on him when he was a kid?
+Wouldn’t it be great not to feel sad any more about his grandma dying last year?
+Wouldn’t it be easier if he didn’t feel jealous of Dale for being better-looking than he was?

 He lay back on his bed, and cupped his hands behind his head.

-Fay said she wasn’t going to help me any more, that what I was doing was dangerous.
-But I don’t feel afraid to do it, so what’s the problem?
+Fay said she wasn’t going to help him any more, that what he was doing was dangerous.
+But he didn't feel afraid to do it, so what was the problem?
 He peered over at the rabbit, which had poked its whiskered face out from under the dresser.
 As soon as he turned its way, it dashed back into the dark space and disappeared.